 The challenge―you want to move to a digital learning approach for leadership development, but you are concerned about keeping human connection alive.
 You need something that uses technology, but you are teaching soft skills.
 You want to make it fun and engaging, but you want learners to take it seriously.
-The answer?
-BLEND it like you mean it.

 Blended leadership learning journeys have been around for years―that’s nothing new.
 What is new is the range of options available to create a truly blended journey, fueled by new digital learning solutions, in an ever-increasing number of expanded options.
 It can be overwhelming and hard to know where to start.

 The key is in finding a strategic way to bring different elements of learning together to accomplish your learning outcomes, while simultaneously engaging and exciting the learner.
 At the same time, ensuring applicability of the learning is critical.